-- W-L helps with both recruitment and retention of diverse faculty. - Chairs/Directors set the tone.
+- Work-life helps with both recruitment and retention of diverse faculty. - Chairs/Directors set the tone.
 Chairs/Directors & Managers should provide information about the program, encourage faculty to use the program, and educate members of the department about the program to help change the culture.
 Please use our office, and our Work-Life advisors, for any questions about these programs and policies. - See brochure and further Work Life Information: https://academicaffairs.ucdavis.edu/programs/work-life/index.html

-Extension of the tenure clock / Deferral of a merit action
+Extension of the tenure clock / postponement of a merit action

-- Extending the Tenure Clock APM 133-17-h (2 years maximum) - Significant illness of self or immediate family member - Childbearing/rearing (1 year per birth/adoption event) - Catastrophic research infrastructure delay or failure - Ensure that eligible faculty request clock extensions - Ensure that voting faculty know these extensions are not pejorative...
-Recent changes in APM 133 make extensions for childbirth or child adoption automatic - Post-tenure deferrals for childbearing/rearing/significant illness. - 2 years maximum for any reason - deferral requests required - These practices increase tenure success, but can have consequences for lifetime earnings
+- Extending the tenure Clock APM 133-17-h (2 years maximum) - Significant illness of self or immediate family member - Childbearing/rearing (1 year per birth/adoption event) - Catastrophic research infrastructure delay or failure - Ensure that eligible faculty request clock extensions - Ensure that voting faculty know these extensions are not pejorative ... standard language is provided by AA. - Recent changes in APM 133 make extensions for childbirth or child adoption automatic